ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 Elizabeth, soon lagged behind, while her sister, panting for breath, came up with him, and eagerly cried out:

-"Oh, papa, what news--what news?
+"Oh, papa, what news -- what news?
 Have you heard from my uncle?"

 "Yes I have had a letter from him by express."

-"Well, and what news does it bring--good or bad?"
+"Well, and what news does it bring -- good or bad?"

 "What is there of good to be expected?" said he, taking the letter from his pocket.
 "But perhaps you would like to read it."